 The HDF-4 files contain swath trajectory data using longitude and latitude coordinates.
-The spatial resolution ranges from 45 m to 50 m and is a function of aircraft altitude.
+The spatial resolution is approximately 50 m and is a function of aircraft altitude.

 Table 2.
-Number of flight tracks for each MASTER flight during this 2021 deployment over California (CA) and Nevada (NV).
+Number of flight tracks for each MASTER flight during this 2023 deployment over California (CA) and Nevada (NV).